Data Structures

 Overview

 Every program needs to store collections of data.
-This section covers the fundamental data structures you need for IB Computer Science — from simple arrays to abstract structures like stacks and queues.
+This section covers fundamental data structures – from simple arrays to abstract structures like stacks and queues.

 Sub-pages with full worked examples, quizzes, and exercises are being built out.
 2D Arrays is the first complete sub-page - the rest will follow soon.